 Regents of Spain

-Cipher of Charles V, Prince Philip, Granvelle, Ferrante Gonzaga, Diego Hurtado de Mendoza, etc. (1547-1550) (early examples of a vowel indicator sytem)
+Cipher of Charles V, Prince Philip, Granvelle, Ferrante Gonzaga, Diego Hurtado de Mendoza, etc. (1547-1550) (using a vowel indicator system)

 Imperial Ambassador in England: Simon Renard